henrythemes/jekyll-bootstrap-theme/RNAseqLabs/isoform-visualisation.md

 Unfortunately there are no pacbio reads that mapped to the **RAB11FIP5** gene but if you want to compare pacbio  reads from full length transcripts and compare them with reference based transcripts

-You can download the BAM file containing all mapped pac bio reads to the genome using a webinterface from `here
+You can view the BAM file containing all mapped pac bio reads to the genome using a webinterface from `here
 <https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/>`_